ayesha-aziz123/Password-Generator/README.md

 # Password-Generator
-This is project in password generator with React and Tialwind CSS
+This project is password generator with React and Tialwind CSS